CA4022/Lab5-Spark/README.md

   - Launch Spark shell `$ spark-shell `
   - Close Spark shekk `$ :q `

-WSL users can follow instructions [here](https://kontext.tech/column/spark/560/apache-spark-301-installation-on-linux-guide)
+WSL users can follow instructions [here](https://kontext.tech/column/spark/560/apache-spark-301-installation-on-linux-guide).
+Do not forget to set your environmental variables accordingly!

-MacOSX users can follow instructions [here](https://www.tutorialkart.com/apache-spark/how-to-install-spark-on-mac-os/)
+MacOSX users can follow instructions [here](https://www.tutorialkart.com/apache-spark/how-to-install-spark-on-mac-os/).
+Do not forget to set your environmental variables accordingly!
 <!-- Spark wordcount example video: https://www.youtube.com/watch?v=HQTB3hlLD6E -->

 ## Note on versioning
 The suggested version of Scala is 2.12.X (2.12.15 in the example above)